pklosko/epaper-station/README.md

 ## SIGUSR Signals - Info & Action
 If running as a daemon
-- show image version [name of /tmp/*.bmp] and image size that will be sent to the client on Checkin request
+- show/log image version [name of /tmp/*.bmp] and image size that will be sent to the client on Checkin request
 ```
 kill -SIGUSR1 <PID>
 ```